denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 USB Hard Drive
 ==============

 The DDR application is designed to store collection repositories on an attached USB hard drive.

+NOTE: THIS DRIVE SHOULD BE USED EXCLUSIVELY BY THE DDR APPLICATION!!

 Preparing a USB Drive
 ---------------------

 To prepare a USB drive for the DDR,:

-- format the drive as NTFS,
+First, format the drive as NTFS.
+In Windows:
+- In the Windows file explorer, find the drive icon.
+- Right-click, and choose, "Format."
+- In the dialog pop-up, make sure the "File system" is set to, "NTFS (Default)".
+- Change the "Volume label" to, "ddr-[PartnerCode]-[Number]".
+For example, "ddr-hmwf-1".
+- Choose "Quick Format", then click "Start".
+Click "OK" in the warning dialog; then "Close" when finished.

-- create a `ddr/` directory in the drive's root directory.
+Next, create a folder called, `ddr` on the drive.

 Configuring the VM to use the USB Drive